datamade/how-to/django/wagtail/research/comparisons-to-existing-tools.md

 ### Django CMS

-Wagtail and Django CMS are both built for use with Django, but they ask developers to employ substantially different modes of thinking.
+Wagtail and Django CMS are both third-party systems built for use on top of Django, but they ask developers to employ substantially different modes of thinking.
 The way the two CMSs structure their data across views and models is quite different.

 Django CMS operates with plugin-based abstractions, where pages are build from discrete reusable units.
 It has some recommended default plugins, like a text